The Large Hadron-Electron Collider at the HL-LHC: Parton Distributions from the LHeC

 \subsection{The Gluon PDF}

-The LHeC, with hugely increased precision and extended kinematic range of DIS, i.e. the most appropriate process to explore $xg(x,Q^2)$, can pin down the gluon distribution much more accurately than it is known today.
-This primarily comes from the extension of range and precision in the measurement of $\partial F_2/\partial \ln Q^2$, which at small $x$ is a direct measure of $xg$.
+The LHeC, with hugely increased precision and extended kinematic range of DIS, i.e.\ the most appropriate process to explore $xg(x,Q^2)$, can pin down the gluon distribution much more accurately than it is known today.
+This is primarily attributed to the huge kinematic range and high precision of the measurement of $\partial F_2/\partial \ln Q^2$, which at small $x$ is closely related to a direct measure of $xg$ .
 The precision determination of the quark distributions, discussed previously, also strongly constrains $xg$.
 Further sensitivity arises with the high-$y$ part of the NC cross section which is controlled by the longitudinal structure function as is discussed in Sect.\,\ref{sec:FL}.

-The result for the gluon distribution from the LHeC inclusive NC/CC data fits is presented in Fig.~\ref{fig:gluon}, and compared to several other PDF sets.
-On the left, the distribution is presented as a ratio to CT18, and is displayed on a log-$x$ scale to highlight the small $x$ region.
-On the right, the $xg$ distribution is shown on a linear-$x$ scale, accentuating the region of large $x$.
+The gluon distribution, as it is obtained from the fit to the LHeC inclusive NC/CC data, is shown in Fig.~\ref{fig:gluon}.
 The determination of $xg$ will be radically improved with the LHeC NC and CC precision data, which provide constraints on $\partial F_2/\partial \ln Q^2$ down to very low $x$ values, $ \geq 10^{-5}$, and large $x \leq 0.8$.

-Below $x \simeq 5 \cdot 10^{-4}$, the HERA data have almost vanishing constraining power due to kinematic range limitations, as one needs a lever arm to determine the $Q^2$ derivative, and so the gluon is simply not determined at lower $x$.
+Below $x \simeq 5 \cdot 10^{-4}$, the HERA data provide almost zero constraints due to the kinematic limits and therefore the gluon is not well known today at lower $x$.
 This can be seen in all modern PDF sets.
-With the LHeC, a precision of a few per cent at small $x$ becomes possible down to nearly $10^{-5}$.
+With the LHeC, a precision of a few per cent at small $x$ is achieved down to about $10^{-5}$.
 This should resolve the question of non-linear parton interactions at small $x$ (cf. Sect.\,\ref{sec:lowx}).
 It also has direct implications for the LHC (and even stronger for the FCC): with the extension of the rapidity range to about $4$ at the HL-LHC by ATLAS and CMS, Higgs physics will become small $x$ physics for which $xg$ must be known very accurately since $gg \to H$ is the dominant production mechanism.